US to give antipersonnel mines to Ukraine to help slow the Russian advance

 It wasn't possible to independently verify the claims.

-Baldor reported from Washington.
-Associated Press reporters Matthew Lee and Tara Copp in Washington, Jill Lawless in London and Angela Charlton in Paris contributed to this report.
+Baldor and Lee reported from Washington.
+Associated Press reporters Tara Copp in Washington, Jill Lawless in London and Angela Charlton in Paris contributed to this report.

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine